konaendu/vlamax/README.md

 }

-const bodyFatPercentage = 14; // assuming 10% for men and 15% for women as a typical fit long-distance triathlete const liverGlycogen = 90; // assuming 90g for liver glycogen storage const muscleMassPercentage = 0.70; // assuming 70% of lean mass as muscle mass
-const fitnessLevel = estimateFitnessLevel(vo2max, vlamax);
+const bodyFatPercentage = 14; // assuming 14% avg ( for more accurate date we could assume gender difference: 10% for men and 15% for women as a typical fit long-distance triathlete ) const liverGlycogen = 90; // assuming 90g for liver glycogen storage const muscleMassPercentage = 0.70; // assuming 70% of lean mass as muscle mass const fitnessLevel = estimateFitnessLevel(vo2max, vlamax);